 - Applicants should be able to explain how the applicant's visit will be funded.

 - NOTE: Proof of purchase of an airline ticket is not an item requested by the embassy to document your itinerary for your trip.
 No assurances regarding the issuance of visas can be given in advance.
 Therefore, final travel plans or the purchase of non-refundable ticket should not be made until a visa has been issued and you are in receipt of the passport.

-If any problems are encountered in the visa applications or in the admission process, please submit your report to the International Visitors Office by completing the questionnaire on their website.
-To help the International Visitors Office to identify you as a participant, please be sure to include the 2019 Cryogenic Engineering Conference & International Cryogenic Materials Conference in the “Purpose of Visit” field on the questionnaire.
-The International Visitors Office can inquire at the Department of State about the status of visa applications that have been pending for more than 21 days.
+Any problems encountered in visa applications or in the admission process should be reported to the International Visitors Office by completing the questionnaire on their website at http://www7.nationalacademies.org/visas/Visa_Questionnaire.html.
+To help the Int’l Visitors Office to identify you as a participant, please be sure to include the name of our meeting (Cryogenic Engineering Conference and International Cryogenic Materials Conference - CEC/ICMC 2007) in the "Purpose of Visit" field on the questionnaire.
+The International Visitors Office can inquire at the Department of State about the status of visa applications that have been pending for more than 20 days.